Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Fontestorbes (20 mins)

 Only a small cave, Fontestorbes is much more famous for its 'intermittent spring' - the spring lures you into the cave over some lovely stepping stones across the stream, then without warning the flow increases to cover the stones and block off your exit!
 Fortunately the problem is short lived as the spring returns to normal over 10-15 minutes before repeating 20 minutes later.
-Great for children, you can almost set your watch by its cycle during Summer months, and there is always the ice cream hut for anyone stranded outside the cave when the water rises...
+Great for children, you can almost set your watch by its cycle during Summer months, and there is always the climbing park with snack bar for anyone stranded outside the cave when the water rises...